Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Discussion

 \section{Discussion}

-In the article, we establish the identification of the potential survival function under any regime for a binary treatment subject to unmeasured confounding.
-In addition, we establish a doubly robust estimator to identify the potential survival function under any regime, which is consistent when one of the nuisance models is correct.
+In this article, we establish the identification of the counterfactual survival function under any regime for a binary treatment subject to unmeasured confounding.
+In addition, we establish a doubly robust estimator to estimate the counterfactual survival function under any regime, which is consistent when one of the nuisance models is correct.
 The property of double robustness also allows us to take into account more clinically relevant information about the outcome model.
 Simulation has shown that our proposed approach has the desired performance.
 The data analysis has further clarified the improvements in the estimated optimal treatment regime.

 This paper studies a single-stage decision problem.
 However, it is worth noting that some diseases require sequential treatment over time.
 It would be of interest to extend our method to dynamic treatment regimes where a sequence of decision rules needs to be learned in the survival context with unmeasured confounding.
 Our optimization objective is the \(t\)-year survival probability, which can be generalized to the restricted mean \cite[]{gengOptimalTreatmentRegimes2015} and the quantile \cite[]{zhouTransformationInvariantLearningOptimal2022} of the survival time.
 We can also construct a multi-objective optimization framework to apply our method to the cancer screening data to trade off the survival probability and medical consumption.
 We here present the modified estimators with three different outcomes as follows: